This policy governs the purchase, scheduling and operation of Santa Fe Community College (SFCC or College) owned and leased vehicles.

-The President, through the Executive Director for Plant Operations and Maintenance and Safety and Security and POMSS, including General Services, shall be responsible for enforcing college-owned and leased vehicle procedures and policies.
-POMSS shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President of Finance/Chief Financial Officer and the Director of Facilities, shall be responsible for enforcing college-owned and leased vehicle policies and procedures.
+The Facilities and Operations Office shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 Policy 6-11 Procurement